Chicken Kale Crunch Salad Copycat

 Photo Credit: Adam Fisher, Baldwin Publishing

 Check out more of our high protein chicken salad recipes that are quick, easy, and full of flavor.
-They’re perfect for healthy meal prep or family-friendly dinners.
-With so many delicious options, you’ll never run out of fresh and nutritious ideas!
+They’re perfect for healthy meal prep, family-friendly dinners and GLP-1 meal prep ideas.

 Total Time